Put the "Laughter" in "Slaughter"

 - Akechi Mitsuhide from Sengoku Basara is Laughing Mad in the first place, but once you get him in the heat of battle, oh boy...

-- The Warlock from Video Game/Dota2 is usually a deadpan person, but if you give him enough items to abuse his ultimate to summon multiple demons (as opposed to one normally), he loses his cool and starts laughing maniacally.
+- The Warlock from Dota 2 is usually quite deadpan, but if he manages to scrounge up upgrades to his ultimate, he can summon up to four demons at once (as opposed to one normally), and starts to lose his cool and laugh maniacally.

 - Miss Fortune from League of Legends will laugh maniacally when unleashing her Bullet Hell ultimate skill.